|« PreviousNext »|

 AWSCredentials.properties file as described in the earlier

 The manifest file is a YAML-formatted text file that tells AWS how to handle your job.
-It consists of a set of name-value pairs that supply required information, such as your device ID, secret access key, and return address.
+It consists of a set of name-value pairs that supply required information, such as your device ID, log bucket, and return address.
 For more information about YAML, go to http://yaml.org.

 The AWS Import/Export Web Service Tool provides three examples of manifest files that you can modify for your import and export jobs.